 It’s a wedding next August.
 Are you available?
 Uh, yeah, you’re available.
 In fact, you’ve got literally nothing else going on.

 You email back and forth a dozen times (this goes on for weeks because, let’s face it, not everyone is as

 desperate prompt, as you) answering questions and trying to set up a face-to-face meeting.
-Finally, you’re able to nail down a day and time and you meet your prospective client at Starbucks, which is a huge pain because it’s loud and crowded and dirty, but hey, at least it’s not your parents’ basement.
-You do your best to be helpful and charismatic, but it’s tough because you’re nervous and, let’s face it, you possess an innate proclivity for introversion because you’re an artist at heart, not a salesperson.
-But you’ve done your due diligence and your natural talent shines through in your portfolio, so, after much deliberation, the jury returns a favorable verdict: they want to hire you for their wedding!
+Finally, you’re able to nail down a day and time and you meet your prospective clients at a local coffee shop.
+You’ve done your due diligence and your natural talent shines through in your portfolio, so after much deliberation, the jury returns a favorable verdict: they want to hire you for their wedding!